boazbk/tcs/lec_03a_computing_every_function.md

 In the following exercises you are asked  to compare the _power_ of pairs programming languages.
 By "comparing the power" of two programming languages $X$ and $Y$ we mean determining the relation between the set of functions that are computable using programs in  $X$ and $Y$ respectively.
-That is, to answer such a question you need to do both of:
+That is, to answer such a question you need to do both of the following:

 1. Either prove that for every program $P$ in $X$ there is a program $P'$ in $Y$ that computes the same function as $P$, _or_ give an example for a function that is computable by an $X$-program but not computable by a $Y$-program.